Soft Skills Analysis

 Can the report be anonymized?

 Yes.
-If the anonymization option is activated, the candidate's name is replaced by an alias, and the link to their web profile is masked.
-This option is useful in double-blind processes or for contexts requiring equal treatment.
+If the anonymization option is activated, the candidate's name is replaced by an alias, and the link to their web profile is hidden.
+This option is useful in blind recruitment processes or in contexts requiring equal treatment.

 Can the personality questionnaire be retaken to update the report?

 Yes.
-A history of assessments is kept in the database.
-In case of a new personality questionnaire, a new report can be generated.
+A history of completed assessments is kept in the database.
+If a new personality questionnaire is completed, a new report can be generated.
 Comparing versions can be interesting to observe an employee's evolution over time.

 Does this report replace the recruitment interview?

 No. It is a structured support for decision-making, not a substitute for human judgment.
-It should be cross-referenced with the CV, interview feedback, references, and the operational context of the role.
+It should be cross-referenced with the CV, interview findings, references, and the operational context of the position.

-Would you like to structure your HR decisions with Trimoji personality deliverables?
+Would you like to structure your HR decisions with Trimoji’s personality deliverables?